-What is Central Heating?
+What is Central Heating in your home?

-Central heating is the system to provide you warmth in the whole interior of your building or a proportion of building to every room in the home from a heating source or a central point.
+Central heating is the system to provide you warmth in the whole interior of your building or a proportion of the building to every room in the home from a heating source or a central point.

+The most common way a central heating system works is known as a wet system.
 Warm water distributes heat evenly to every area of our home through a piece of network pipes.

-You can connect the pipe network to the radiators in every room, or you can loop under the floor for having underfloor heating, both of the systems provide you heating by releasing gentle heat in your room.
+You can connect the pipe network to the radiators in every room, or you can loop under the floor for having underfloor heating, both of the systems provide you with heating by releasing gentle heat in your room.

 However, there are several various central heating systems available now on the market.